Have a peek inside this cosy Sheung Wan studio with our latest That Flat.

 I’m still loving lots of wild-style flowers and foliage.

 If you could design your home from scratch – name 5 of your must-have pieces.

 - A vinyl player with the best speakers

 - Art work on every wall

 Name one item you’ve had for years but can’t part with?

 I don’t really have one item, but I lived in the US for a while and picked up loads of vintage pieces from the flea markets there.
 It’s all travelled the globe with me and I can’t seem to part with it.
-Unfortunately it wouldn’t all fit in my tiny HK apartment, so now lives in the floristry corner of the M&L studio.
+Unfortunately it wouldn’t all fit in my tiny HK apartment, so now lives in The Floristry.

 On a scale of 1- 10, how shocked were you at the size of Hong Kong homes?
 Why?